 - 1.1.1 This chapter of the Environmental Statement presents the findings of Environmental Impact Assessment (EIA) work undertaken concerning potential impacts of Thurrock Flexible Generation Plant on onshore ecology. - 1.1.2 Specifically, this chapter considers the likely effects of Thurrock Flexible Generation Plant on ecological receptors during construction, operation and decommissioning.
 With the exception of wintering birds, this chapter considers effects on receptors on the landward side of the sea wall only.
 For an assessment of impacts on intertidal and marine habitats and receptors other than wintering birds, refer to Volume 3, Chapter 17: Marine Environment. - 1.1.3 Where Natura 2000 sites (i.e. internationally designated sites) are considered, this chapter summarises the assessments made on the interest features of internationally designated sites as described within Section 4 of this chapter.
-The full assessment of effects on the integrity of Natura 2000 sites is contained within the Habitat Regulations Assessment Report (HRAR) for Thurrock Flexible Generation Plant which accompanies the ES. - This chapter summarises information from ecological surveys contained within the 1.1.4 technical report included at Volume 6, Appendix 9.1: Ecological Desk Study and Survey Report, additional reports presented in Volume 6, Appendix 9.2: Third Party Survey Reports and the technical report included at Volume 6, Appendix 9.4: Foreshore Wintering Bird Surveys 2019-20. - 1.1.5 The surveys summarised in Volume 6, Appendices 9.1 - 9.4 are: - Extended Phase 1 habitat survey; • - Additional vegetation survey of specific grassland types; - Invertebrate scoping surveys; - Eel scoping survey - Reptile survey; • - Breeding bird survey; - Terrestrial wintering bird survey of potential Functionally Linked Land; • - Foreshore wintering bird surveys (by third parties and RPS); • - Bat survey; ٠ - Water vole and otter survey; and ٠
+The full assessment of effects on the integrity of Natura 2000 sites is contained within the Habitat Regulations Assessment Report (HRAR) for Thurrock Flexible Generation Plant which accompanies the ES. - 1.1.4 This chapter summarises information from ecological surveys contained within the technical report included at Volume 6, Appendix 9.1: Ecological Desk Study and Survey Report, additional reports presented in Volume 6, Appendix 9.2: Third Party Survey Reports and the technical report included at Volume 6, Appendix 9.4: Foreshore Wintering Bird Surveys 2019-20. - 1.1.5 The surveys summarised in Volume 6, Appendices 9.1 9.4 are: - Extended Phase 1 habitat survey; - Additional vegetation survey of specific grassland types; - Invertebrate scoping surveys; - Eel scoping survey - Reptile survey; - Breeding bird survey; - Terrestrial wintering bird survey of potential Functionally Linked Land; - Foreshore wintering bird surveys (by third parties and RPS); - Bat survey; - Water vole and otter survey; and

-Badger survey.

-1.1.6 In particular, this ES chapter:

-- surveys and consultation to date;

-- analysis and assessments undertaken to date;

-- environmental information; and

-- the EIA process.
+- Badger survey. - 1.1.6 In particular, this ES chapter: - presents the existing environmental baseline data established from desk studies, surveys and consultation to date; - presents the potential environmental effects on ecology arising from the proposed Thurrock Flexible Generation Plant, based on the information gathered and the analysis and assessments undertaken to date; - identifies any assumptions and limitations encountered in compiling the environmental information; and - highlights any necessary monitoring and/or mitigation measures that could prevent, minimise, reduce or offset the possible environmental effects identified in the EIA process.

-Planning policy context 1.2
+1.2 Planning policy context